 - Segment registration (in SegmentRegistration extension): this module can be used after importing a model to a segmentation node.
-See details in the section above. - Model registration (in SlicerIGT extension): uses iterative closest points. this method tends to get stuck in a local optimum, therefore it is important to start it from a good initial position (e.g., computed using manual or semi-automatic registration). - ALPACA automatic surface registration method in SlicerMorph extension: more robust (can converge from farther initial registration error, has higher chance of finding global optimum) than iterative closest point based algorithms.
+See details in the section above. - Model registration (in SlicerIGT extension): uses iterative closest points. this method tends to get stuck in a local optimum, therefore it is important to start it from a good initial position (e.g., computed using manual or semi-automatic registration). - FastModelAlign automatic surface registration method in SlicerMorph extension: more robust (can converge from farther initial registration error, has higher chance of finding global optimum) than iterative closest point based algorithms.
+Allows rigid (with or without scaling) and affine registration of models.